Mode mixing and losses in misaligned microcavities: Theory summary

-To understand the impact of the full shape of the mirror, a more complete method than the geometric picture is required, for which the mode mixing method will be used.
-At a general level, the action of a mirror can be described by the scattering of input modes to output modes.
-In the mode mixing method, this scattering is described as a matrix, in which each element represents an overlap of the output basis mode with the result of scattering the input basis mode from the mirror.
+To understand the impact of the full shape of the mirror, a more complete method that can account for the entire surface profile is required.
+A variety of methods have been developed for this purpose, which are also relevant for optical interferometers~\cite{Bond:16}.
+These methods include the iterative diffraction integral technique to determine lowest loss~\cite{Fox:63} and higher order modes~\cite{Fox:68}, or more recently the discrete linear canonical transform to calculate the effect of a cavity round trip in the position basis~\cite{Ciobanu:21}.
+This investigation employs the mode mixing method~\cite{Kleckner:10}, which has been used to analyse the outcomes of microcavity experiments~\cite{Benedikter:15, Walker:21}.
+At a general level, this method describes the action of a mirror through the scattering of input modes to output modes in a Hermite-Gauss or Laguerre-Gauss basis, encoding this information as a matrix.
+A brief overview of the principle of the method and the basis functions will be given below.

+In a Fabry P\'erot cavity, Maxwell's equations are typically simplified by assuming that the propagating field is beam-like and directed at small angles to the nominal $z$ axis.
+After this assumption, known as the paraxial approximation, the (assumed monochromatic) electric field can be described through a simpler scalar field $u^{\pm}(x,y,z)$ \cite{Barre:17} satisfying

+where $\omega$ is the angular frequency, $k=\omega/c$ the wavevector, $\bm{\epsilon}$ the constant linear polarisation of the field, which must lie perpendicular to the $z$-axis, and $\pm$ denotes propagation towards positive or negative $z$ respectively.
+The function $u^{\pm}(x,y,z)$ must satisfy the paraxial wave equation

+A particular set of solutions to this equation, which suit the boundary conditions imposed by spherical cavity mirrors, are the Hermite-Gauss solutions, which for symmetric cavities narrow to a central waist of width $w_0$ in the plane $z=0$.
+The individual solutions are indexed by the $x$ and $y$ indices $n_x, n_y \in \mathbb{N}$ respectively and are written